bokeh/bokeh/sphinx/source/docs/user_guide/extensions_gallery/widget.rst

 This example shows how to add a double-ended slider widget to the plot.

 The single normal Bokeh slider controls the power of the line.
-The double ended sliders control the x ranges for the line.
+The double ended sliders control the x range for the line.

 .. bokeh-plot:: source/docs/user_guide/source_examples/extensions_example_widget_plot.py
     :source-position: none